xiaohan2012/daily-reading/september/embedding_project_experiment.md

 # sep 19

+get some inspiration from *Revisiting Semi-Supervised Learning with Graph Embeddings*

 following sep 18, previous thinking on joint training is letting the unsupervised training signal flow to the cnn module.

 however, this complicates things.